websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_03.rst

         ===============================================================================
         Websauna Application.
         Package company.application was generated.
-        Now, code it, create a git repository, push to your Github account.
+        Now, code it, create a git repository, push to your GitHub account.
         Sorry for the convenience.
         ===============================================================================